nestordemeure/GPTranslate/readme.md

 ## Potential improvements

-Add language detection
+Add input language detection
-Update readme

 Deal with text being too long for number of tokens in output

-Improve prompt with capitals to remove json

-slice long list of texts into overlapping slaps when running in parallel so that size does not exeeds 100 lines
+slice long list of texts into overlapping slaps when running in parallel so that size does not exceds 100 lines
 (only if it exeeds 100+2*overlap)

-* add support or checking if a translation has been started and restarting there
+* Update readme
 * add support for other file formats such as `md`, `docx`, `odt`

 * add a command line interface